syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

-[VB.NET]

-> Note: The width of the column can also be specified by ColumnFixedWidth property.
+N> The width of the column can also be specified by ColumnFixedWidth property.
 If both second Y value and ColumnFixedWidth are specified, second Y value takes higher priority.